Home › Guides › How to reduce your home loan EMI

 8. Claim your tax deductions to cut the effective EMI

-This doesn't change the EMI your bank charges, but it lowers what the loan really costs you.
-Under the old tax regime, you can claim up to ₹2 lakh a year on home loan interest (Section 24b) and up to ₹1.5 lakh on principal (Section 80C), with more for first-time buyers under 80EEA.
-For a borrower in the 30% slab, that interest deduction alone is worth up to about ₹60,000 a year back in your pocket — effectively shaving thousands off each month's cost.
-The new regime drops most of these, so check which regime suits you.
-Details in home loan tax benefits (80C, 24b, 80EEA).
+The final lever doesn't touch the EMI your bank collects — it lowers what the loan really costs you after tax.
+For a borrower in the 30% slab claiming the full interest deduction under the old regime, that alone is worth up to about ₹60,000 a year back in your pocket, effectively shaving thousands off each month's cost.
+Which sections apply, the exact caps, and the old-vs-new-regime catch are set out in home loan tax benefits (80C, 24b, 80EEA).

 The bottom line